Searching for footing in a life nearly extinguished by COVID

 On the first Saturday in September, with the transport ambulance waiting outside, Dubbireddi called nurses, technicians and other caregivers into Kari’s room.
 They formed a semi-circle around her bed and joined hands while a chaplain offered a prayer.

 “Then we held on to the silence,” eyes closed, focused on transferring their hopes to Kari, Dubbireddi says.
-They knew her only because of COVID.
+They knew her only because of COVID-19.
 But she was one of their own.

 “Kari Will Prevail.
 Our God Will Not Fail.”